 Complex or non-simple porting

-Single order port requests that include complex properties such as: multiple rate centers, multiple Billing Telephone Numbers (BTNs), and/or multiple addresses, to be “complex ports.”
+Bandwidth considers any port request containing complex properties such as multiple rate centers, multiple BTNs, and/or multiple addresses to be a “complex port".
 Complex porting may also involve the losing carrier’s identification of complex porting, due to legacy properties on the account that require special handling.
 Complex porting, like project porting, isn't subject to the same well-defined performance intervals that exist for “simple ports” under FCC rules and may be subject to negotiated arrangements between carriers.

-The Bandwidth LNP Projects team aims to complete complex ports as quickly as possible but not longer than within 6 weeks.
-Complex ports are every similar to project ports but project ports typically include more TNs as part of the port request where a complex or non-simple port can include even a single TN if that TN has complex service properties associated with it.
+The Bandwidth LNP Projects team aims to complete complex ports as quickly as possible but no longer than 6 weeks.
+Complex ports are very similar to project ports but project ports typically include more TNs as part of the port request, whereas a complex or non-simple port can include even a single TN if that TN has complex service properties associated with it.

 Example of a complex port: Pottery King Retail stores are porting 10 of their phone numbers.
 The 10 numbers are located in the same state of Colorado but in 3 different rate centers (Denver, Grand Junction, and Colorado Springs).
 Three of the phone numbers currently belong to one LEC, while the remaining 7 belong to another LEC.
 Thus, the order has 2 different BTNs and 3 different addresses.

-Bandwidth considers port requests presented as a single order, with 100 or more phone numbers, a single BTN, a single losing carrier and a single address to be “project ports.”
+Bandwidth considers port requests presented as a single order containing 100 or more numbers, a single BTN, a single losing carrier, and a single address to be “project ports.”
 Project porting requires manual handling, and generally can be completed within 3-4 weeks of submission.
 Please contact the project porting team for questions on project porting, including how to submit a project port, more specific timelines for completion, what is required to provide, etc.

 Example of a project port: Dewitt’s Grocery Stores are porting all of their store numbers in a single rate center and state.
 The store has 35 locations in the same rate center, and there are 245 numbers that will be porting.
 The numbers are all with the same carrier but have multiple addresses and BTNs.

-Toll-free porting is defined as the porting of any toll-free or “8YY” number (800, 844, 855, 866, 877 and 888 exchanges).
-It's a slightly different process throughout the industry, and isn't subject to the same mandates as LNP by the FCC.
-Toll-free ports are handled manually, but must be entered into the portal similar to a standard port request.
-Toll-free port requests should preferably be submitted within a week of when number activation is desired.
+Toll-free porting is defined as the porting of any toll-free or “8YY” number (800, 844, 855, 866, 877, and 888 exchanges).
+It's a slightly different process throughout the industry and isn't subject to the same mandates as LNP by the FCC.
+Toll-free ports are handled manually but must be entered into the portal similar to a standard port request.
+Toll-free port requests should preferably be submitted within 2 weeks of when number activation is desired.

 Toll-free numbers are at risk of being disconnected if not activated within 1-2 weeks after the provider that is designated to manage the toll-free number (also known as a RespOrg) has released it.
-In attempt to avoid accidental disconnects, Bandwidth won't submit a toll-free port request to the designated RespOrg until a week before the desired due date.
+In an attempt to avoid accidental disconnects, we advise our customers to not submit the port request until they are within that 2-week timeframe to overcome any potential rejections while also ensuring that we get FOC in time to meet the desired activation date.